Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 As did the rest of the industry, Conklin felt the pressure from Parker’s Duofold.
 Conklin had been experimenting with red hard rubber for several years but had found it unsatisfactory.
 In response to the Duofold, Conklin released RHR pens in 1923; but the rubber the company used, darker and redder than others, was terribly fragile and was not even suitable for chasing after the fashion of the Wahl pen shown above.
 Conklin withdrew its red hard rubber in 1925.

 RHR was not the only solid-colored hard rubber to hit the market.
 I have seen a plain green ink pencil, and the pen shown below was made in the 1920s by Morrison, which referred to its color as Battleship Grey.
-(Morrison later produced plain grey celluloid pens, including an L-96 that was imprinted “Battleship Grey” on its barrel.)
+(Morrison later produced plain grey celluloid pens, including an oversize flat-top pen that was imprinted “Battleship Grey” on its barrel.)

 In the mid-1920s, celluloid hit the market and almost overnight became the new material for pen bodies.
 L. E. Waterman, having formed a close and long-lasting alliance with rubber manufacturer H. P. & E. Day, and especially given that Waterman’s Day-produced woodgrain hard rubber had just been introduced in 1923, was more than a little reluctant to let go of hard rubber.
 The solution, a surprisingly attractive but hardly innovative Waterman exclusive, was introduced in 1926: red rippled hard rubber (RRHR).
 Shown here is an RRHR No 01852: